Understanding Tax Evasion vs Tax Avoidance in the UK

 Frequently asked questions

-Dealing with the UK tax system requires understanding the distinct lines between tax avoidance and tax evasion.
-Avoidance is about using legal means to lower your tax bill, whereas evasion involves illegal tactics that can land you in significant trouble.
+The UK tax system is all about the difference between tax avoidance and tax evasion.
+Avoidance is using legal means to reduce your tax bill, evasion is illegal and can get you into big trouble.

-Throughout this article on tax avoidance vs tax evasion, we explain these concepts by outlining what’s allowed and what is against the rules or outright illegal, so you’re informed enough to make the right tax decisions.
+In this article on tax avoidance vs tax evasion, we break it down by what’s allowed and what’s not allowed or illegal so you can make the right tax decisions.

-But before we really get into the definitions and examples I’ll start with…
+But before we get into the definitions and examples I’ll start with…

 ..Some Sage Advice for Business Owners